PAIDiPaidThis.com

 Can a broken bone heal without surgery?

-Some simple, stable fractures, particularly in young animals, can be managed with a cast or splint and strict rest.
+Some simple, stable fractures, particularly in young dogs whose bones are still growing, can be managed with a cast or splint and strict rest.
 Many breaks, though, are unstable or involve a joint and need surgical fixation with pins or plates to heal properly.
 X-rays are what tell your vet which route is right, so an assessment always comes first.

 Why are plates more expensive than pins?

 Plates and screws use more metal hardware, take longer to fit and demand more precise surgical technique, so they cost more than a single pin.
-They are chosen when a fracture needs that extra stability, especially in larger dogs or more complicated breaks, and the added cost buys a sturdier repair.
+They are chosen when a fracture needs that extra stability, especially in larger dogs or more complicated breaks, and the added cost buys a sturdier repair that is less likely to fail.

 Will pet insurance cover fracture repair?

-Most accident and illness policies cover fracture repair, as breaks are usually sudden and unexpected.
-This is one of the costlier surgeries, well above the average 2024 claim of around £685, so good cover taken out while your dog is well makes a real difference.
-Check your policy limit and whether imaging and aftercare are included.
+Most accident and illness policies cover fracture repair, since breaks are usually sudden and unexpected rather than pre-existing.
+This is one of the costlier procedures a dog is likely to need, so good cover taken out while your dog is healthy makes a real difference.
+Check your policy's per-condition limit and whether imaging, implants and aftercare are all included, not just the surgery itself.